operator-framework/community-operators/docs/testing-operators.md

 ## Testing Operator Deployment on OpenShift

 On OpenShift Container Platform and OKD 4.1 or newer `operator-marketplace` and `operator-lifeycle-manager` are already installed.
 You can start right away by creating an `OperatorSource` in the `openshift-marketplace` namespace as a user with the `cluster-admin` role.
+You will then use the UI to install your Operator.
+If you are interested what happens in the background, go through the [Testing on Kubernetes](#testing-operator-deployment-on-kubernetes) section above.

 ### 1. Create the OperatorSource